Learning Support Services

 - Offering a learning environment that is supportive, caring and safe.

 The Learning Support Program will provide a continuum of services, from consultation to individualized instruction.
-Each student’s level of need will be determined by a collective assessment of the Student Services Team which is comprised of the Head of Learning Support, principals, teachers, school psychologist, parents and/or other related personnel.
+Each student’s level of need will be determined by a collective assessment of the Student Services Team which is comprised of the Head of Learning Support, principals, teachers, parents and/or other related personnel.

 Admissions Policy of Special Needs Students